parinfer/parinfer.js/lib/parinfer.js.md

 - _Unclosed quote error_ - if we are still inside a string
 - _Unclosed paren error_ - if we are still inside a list

-## The Transfomers

-_Indent Mode_ and _Paren Mode_ transform text according to special rules.

-### Definitions
+## Definitions

-Before transforming, we must use information from the Reader in order to identify extra parts of significance:
+As we scan each character with the Reader, we identify and save sections important to the transformation.

-- __Paren trail__ - the trail of close-parens at the end of a line, if any.
+- __Paren Trail__ - the trail of close-parens at the end of a line, if any.
+  In _Indent Mode_, these close-parens are inferred from indentation alone.
   Notice that we disregard trailing whitespace and comments, and we allow whitespace between parens.